-On Election Day, the presiding officer is also responsible for ensuring that no candidate, election official or other person solicits voters regarding an item or candidate on the ballot or otherwise campaigns in the polling place. \$ 2508.
+This means that more general political material, such as a "Make America Great Again" hat or a "Black Lives Matter" shirt may be worn into the polls.
+Only items containing a reference to a candidate or question on the ballot, or an organized political party in Vermont, may be disallowed. § 2508.
 (The law does now explicitly allow, however, for a candidate nominated for local office from the floor at annual meeting to introduce their candidacy to the extent permitted by the voters at the meeting.
-See 2640(c)(2).)
+See 2640(c).)